msargarin/league-app/README.md

 # Basketball League App

-A complete app for all of your league's data needs.
+A complete app for your league's data needs.

 <br/>